Izabela-W/Izabela-W/README.md

 - 👋 Hi, I’m @Izabela-W
 - 👀 I’m interested in Data Science and Business Analysis
 - 🌱 I’m currently learning how to combine data from different sources, clean and prepare it, building predictive models and visualization inputs
-- 💞️ I’m looking for a place to learn and develop my skills
 - 📫 How to reach me: i.iwaniak@gmail.com

 <!---